 Courses may be audited with permission from the professor.
-This involves enrolling for the course, attending, but receiving neither grade nor academic credit.
+This involves enrolling in and attending the course, but receiving neither grade nor academic credit.
 Charges vary according to the type of course being audited and the rest of the student's load.
 The full policy can be found at the Academic Records Office.